 An N-Triples document contains no parsing directives.

 N-Triples triples are a sequence of RDF terms representing the subject, predicate and object of an RDF Triple.
-These may be separated by white space (spaces
+These may be seperated by white space (spaces

 U+0020 or tabs

 U+0009).
 This sequence is terminated by a '

 .' and a new line (optional at the end of a document).